Adalat (1977 film)

-The film was remade in Telugu as Sivamettina Satyam (1980), in Tamil as Vishwaroopam (1980) and in Malayalam as Ayudham (1982).
+The film was later remade in Telugu as Sivamettina Satyam (1980), in Tamil as Vishwaroopam (1980) and in Malayalam as Aayudham (1982).

 Plot

 Dharam Chand or Dharma (Amitabh Bachchan), an amiable village farmer is thrilled when his wife, Radha (Waheeda Rehman) gives birth to a baby boy, whom they decide to name Raju.
 Dharma heroically saves the lives of Ajit (Anwar Hussain), Sujit (Sujit Kumar) and Suresh when they are being attacked by a tiger and they graciously offer him a job in Bombay (now Mumbai) whenever he decides to visit.
 When the village experiences an economic crisis and drought, the family migrates to Bombay, where Ajit makes Dharma the manager of his warehouse in the city.

 Dharma is very honest with his job and courteous as well.
 After a few months, Dharma is tricked into signing a document which makes him the owner of the warehouse he is working at.
 One fine day the police raid his warehouse and he is arrested for trafficking gold and drugs.
 Being a village simpleton he doesn't understand the law and is easily implicated by his bosses for illegal activities carried out by them.

 His pleas of innocence are ignored by the judge and he is sentenced to 18 months in jail plus an additional six months for contempt of court.
 Sujit visits his destitute family and offers money as compensation for the false implication of Dharma.
 His wife Radha refuses this, saying that she would not touch ill-gotten wealth.
 She toils very hard, working as a maid in the neighbourhood and stitching clothes for the locals.
 The hard work takes a toll on her health, as she is pregnant and one day she falls off the stairs due to weakness.
 She is admitted to the hospital and her sister-in-law Laxmi is the only person around.
 The doctor gives her a prescription.
 Laxmi finds herself helpless in this situation and goes to Sujit for money.
 Although Sujit gives her money, he rapes her before that.
 Laxmi, in a desolate state, reaches the hospital with the medicines.
 She hands over it to Dharma, who is out on parole and she dies in his arms (out of poison she had consumed earlier).
 When Dharma enters the ward, he finds out that their baby has died due to a fall Radha has suffered.
 He is totally heartbroken.